Free shipping Australia-wide on all orders above $200

 2. Hormonal Changes

-Fluctuations in hormone levels, such as during pregnancy, can stimulate the overproduction of melanin, causing conditions like melasma or chloasma.
+Fluctuations in hormone levels, such as during pregnancy, can stimulate the overproduction of melanin, causing conditions like Melasma

 3. Genetics